Frequently Asked Questions About RMDs

 Should You Consider Directly Transferring Some or All of Your RMD to Charity?

-If you do not need the RMD to cover your expenses and are charitably inclined, you could donate all or part of that RMD to certain charities to avoid paying income tax on the amount donated.
-The Qualified Charitable Distribution (QCD) rules allow distributions of up to $100,000 annually per taxpayer from Traditional or Inherited IRAs (but not from a SEP or SIMPLE IRA, or an employer retirement plan) to go directly to certain qualified charities (check with your CPA) and avoid including the distribution as income on your tax return.
-[Note: While a QCD may come from a Roth IRA in certain circumstances, it is unlikely to qualify for QCD treatment or would not be advantageous for tax purposes.]
+If you are over age 70½, do not need the RMD to cover your expenses, and are charitably inclined, you could donate all or part of that RMD to certain charities to avoid paying income tax on the amount donated.
+The Qualified Charitable Distribution (QCD) rules allow distributions of up to $111,000 annually (2026) per taxpayer from Traditional or Inherited

-QCD donors will not receive an income tax deduction for the charitable donation but do not have to pay taxes on that income.
-If you are no longer itemizing deductions given the increased standard deduction, you might consider giving through a QCD to reduce your income subject to tax.
+IRAs (but not from a SEP or SIMPLE IRA, or an employer retirement plan) to go directly to certain qualified public charities (check with your CPA) and avoid including the distribution as income on your tax return.
+The limit is adjusted annually for inflation (which started in 2024).
+QCD donors will not receive an income tax deduction for the charitable donation, but do not have to pay income taxes on that income.
+If you are no longer itemizing deductions, given the increased standard deduction, you might consider giving through a QCD to reduce your income subject to tax.

 We suggest working with your CPA to determine the appropriate amount of income tax to withhold on your RMDs (if any).
-If you are already working with a CPA to estimate quarterly tax payments, then you may not need to withhold taxes from your RMDs.
-Tax withheld from RMDs decreases the amount of estimated tax payments needed, and withheld taxes from your RMDs are credited to your estimated tax obligation as if the taxes were paid in equal installments (even if it is not received until late in the year).
+If you are already working with a CPA to estimate quarterly tax payments, you may not need to withhold taxes from your RMDs.
+Tax withheld from RMDs decreases the amount of estimated tax payments needed and withheld taxes from your RMDs are credited to your estimated tax obligation as if the taxes were paid in equal installments (even if it is not received until late in the year).